-Margaret commissioned more works following the Flute Octet: the Fantasia for Alto and Bass Flute Soloists with Flute Choir, Song of the Eagle and the Symphony No.5 for Flute Orchestra.
+Margaret commissioned more works following the Flute Octet: the Fantasia for Alto and Bass Flute Soloists with Flute Choir, and the Symphony No.5 for Flute Orchestra.
 Margaret organised first performances in Birmingham (UK) and the USA.

 James Madison University Flute Choir after their performance of the Sonata for 8 Flutes or Flute Choir with Conductor Carol Kniebusch Noe, Worcester Cathedral, 17/4/1999